-As you may know from our last newsletter, here at The Aromatherapy School, we’ve decided to sell a limited selection of Artisan Essential Oils and have been searching for small grower/harvesters that produce their own essential oils in an eco-conscious manner.
+As you may know from our last newsletter, here at The Aromatherapy School, we’ve decided to sell a limited selection of Artisan Aromatics and have been searching for small grower/harvesters that produce their own essential oils in an eco-conscious manner.

-Definition: Artisan Essential Oils are essential oils that are produced in an eco-ethical manner by small grower/harvesters who do their own production specifically for the aromatherapy and healing arts communities and not for the mass market and the fragrance or food industries.
+Definition: Artisan Aromatics are essential oils that are produced in an eco-ethical manner by small grower/harvesters who do their own production specifically for the aromatherapy and healing arts communities and not for the mass market and the fragrance or food industries.

-The Aromatherapy School's collection of artisan essential oils represents the highest professional standards of excellence for essential oils and we believe that our decision to deal only in artisan essential oils is not only good for us, our customers and our students but is a necessary step towards an economy based on support of cultural and biological diversity.
+The Aromatherapy School's collection of Artisan Aromatics represents the highest professional standards of excellence for essential oils and we believe that our decision to deal only in Artisan Aromatics is not only good for us, our customers and our students but is a necessary step towards an economy based on support of cultural and biological diversity.

 Our initial Artisan Essential Oil offerings begins with just four oils: Gardenia Essential Oil, Palo Santo, Lavender, Bulgaria and Tuberose Essential Oil.
 The Gardenia and Tuberose Essential Oils are absolutely incredible and are produced by a small farm in South America by Enfleurage.
 Please see more about Enfleurage and Gardenia below.

-More information on Artisan Essential Oils is available on The Aromatherapy School website (Click on link below).
+More information on Artisan Aromatics is available on The Aromatherapy School website (Click on link below).